wkumari/draft-wkumari-dnsop-extended-error/README.md

    A DS record existed at a parent, but no supported matching DNSKEY record could be found for the child.
 The R flag should not be set.

-4.2.5.
-SERVFAIL Extended DNS Error Code 5 - RRSIGs missing

-   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.